The Politics of City Cooking

 While at the market I got to spend a few minutes with Jen Small, who with her husband, Mike Yezzi, owns and runs Flying Pigs Farm, and we pondered the crowds and what lies ahead for food in our city, in our country.
 She told me how she once brought friends who live near her Battenkill River Valley farm, about 200 miles north of NYC, to a Saturday Union Square Greenmarket.
 They marveled at the quality of the foods sold there, saying it was so vastly better than what's available in their rural upstate town where some of it is grown.
 This disconnect made sense to me because I believe that it is, ironically, our cities -- and city cooks -- who are demanding that our food be better.

-Unlike in many countries, including Italy, France and Mexico, where food cultures are sustained at all socio-economic levels, in the U.S. it has become the responsibility of our best educated and most resourceful.
+Unlike in many countries, including Italy, France and Mexico, where food cultures are sustained at all socio-economic levels, in the U.S. it has become the responsibility of our most resourceful.
 Across our country, and certainly where our poorest live, food choices are controlled by huge food industry conglomerates and grocery chains.
 In NYC -- in the five boroughs and throughout our neighborhoods -- we have our Greenmarkets and artisanal purveyors.
 In much of America there's Cheetos.

 As farm policy in our country begins to finally undergo some essential scrutiny and change; as the concept and practice of sustainability becomes understood, advocated, and widened; as consumers get wise to labeling and insist on knowing what's really in the food and where it came from; until these and other changes occur, we are all at risk.